hect1k/zenlink/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3 - see the [LICENSE](LICENSE.md) file for details.

 ## Contributing